Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/gasauth.md

 ![Chippy messaging Ada](https://toaster.sh/i/m8u40jno.png)

-Later that day, Chippy created a ticket through Microsoft's bug tracker, Mojira, explaining the vulnerability.
+Later that day, Chippy created a ticket through Microsoft's bug tracker, Mojira, explaining the issue.
 The private Mojira ticket's ID is `WEB-6006`.

 A week after the ticket's creation, Chippy alerted a Mojang employee about the ticket through the SaveMC Discord server, in a channel that the employee was frequently active in.